Revit Plugin types

 </RevitAddIns>

 Commands are great for testing.
-Just prepare a method and try it.
-However, as your plugin grows, you may want your custom ribbon and buttons.
-For these, you need the Application plugin type.
+But as your plugin grows, you may need more customization (e.g., own ribbons and buttons).
+For this, you need the Application plugin type.

 Application (IExternalApplication)

 The created Revit menu items can be customized and styled.
-You can add button images, create descriptions, and tooltips.
-This adds a “styling touch” – nice to have when you create the plugin for yourself, and crucial if you prepare it for a client.
+You can add button images, descriptions, and tooltips.

 C#